albelozer/gitbook/en/README.md

 # Introduction & Contents

-My name is {{ myname_en }}.
+My name is {{ book.myname_en }}.
 In this book I will save all my efforts to learn several modern technologies in networking.
 They are:

 * [Ansible](ansible/README.md)
 * Docker